Top 10 Most Appetizing Mooncake Flavors in Vietnam

 4. Matcha mooncake

-Green tea brings a fresh and flavorsome taste into plenty of Vietnamese food, ranging from ice cream, cookies, yogurt to mooncakes.
+Green tea brings a fresh and flavorsome taste to plenty of Vietnamese food, ranging from ice cream, cookies, and yogurt to mooncakes.
 Green tea mooncakes are perfect for Matcha lovers; because unlike usual crusts, the mooncakes have a soft and slightly chewy texture of snow skin which is similar to mochi.
 Chewing a bite of green tea mooncake, you’ll feel a taste of fresh matcha and a lingering sweet aftertaste.